Made (2001 film): Reception

-The critical reception of the film was positive, receiving a 71% "Fresh" rating at Rotten Tomatoes based on 106 reviews, with an average score of 6.3/10.
+The critical reception of the film was generally positive, receiving a 70% approval rating at Rotten Tomatoes based on 105 reviews, with an average score of 6.3/10.
 The site's consensus reads "Not as good as Swingers, but it's still witty and goofy enough for some laughs."

 The film received a limited release in the United States and had almost no release overseas.
-It had a world box office gross of $5.4 million.
+It had a world box office gross of $5.5 million.